-Formal written complaints should be forwarded to the relevant Executive Leader and/or State Manager Operations.
-The relevant Executive Leader and/or State Manager Operations will take carriage of investigating and resolving the complaint in accordance with the 'Grievance and Complaints Policy' and in liaison with the Head of People & Corporate Services (or their delegate) will:
+Formal complaints should be provided to the relevant Manager.
+The manager will take carriage of investigating and resolving the complaint in accordance with the 'Grievance and Complaints Policy' and with support from People and Culture.
+The manager will:

-- Give a true and accurate disclosure and cooperate in establishing the facts; - Maintain confidentiality at all times; - > Conduct themselves in a professional manner and observe appropriate workplace behaviours; and - Ensure no one involved in the investigative process is victimised at any time.
+- > Give a true and accurate disclosure and cooperate in establishing the facts; - > Maintain confidentiality at all times. - > Conduct themselves in a professional manner and observe appropriate workplace behaviours; and - > Ensure no one involved in the investigative process is victimised at any time.